Protect your business with reliable and effective AML strategies with AML UAE.

 As FATF does not have direct powers to ban a country from conducting business with other countries, its issuance of a blacklist is a recommendation to other countries dealing with a blacklisted country – not to continue such trade as it will put their business and the country’s financial system at risk.

-At present (February 2025), only the Democratic Republic of North Korea, Iran and Myanmar are mentioned in the FATF blacklist – countries subject to a Call for Action.
+As of 19 June 2026, only the Democratic People’s Republic of Korea (DPRK), commonly North Korea, Iran, and Myanmar are mentioned in the FATF blacklist – countries subject to a Call for Action.

 What is FATF Grey List?